 Common symptoms of Crohn’s include cramping, diarrhea, and constipation.
 But this disease can affect more than just your GI tract.
 In fact, a few of the possible side effects of Crohn’s disease can happen in completely different — and unexpected — areas of your body.

-Read on to learn about six surprising ways that Crohn’s disease can affect your body and what you can do to help ease the symptoms.
+Read on to learn about 7 surprising ways that Crohn’s disease can affect your body and what you can do to help ease the symptoms.

-Up to 50 percent of people with Crohn’s will develop mouth ulcers at some point as a result of their condition.
-Occasionally, these sores are the first sign of the disease.
+Up to 50% of people with Crohn’s will develop mouth ulcers at some point as a result of the condition.
+Occasionally, these sores are the first symptom of the disease.
 They can also be a reaction to certain medications used to treat the disease.

-The most prevalent type of mouth ulcer is a minor aphthous ulcer, commonly referred to as a canker sore, which can last up to 2 weeks.
+The most prevalent type of mouth ulcer is a minor aphthous ulcer (commonly referred to as a canker sore), which can last up to 4 weeks.

 Cobblestoning, which presents as swollen, raised bumps along the inside lining of the cheeks and behind the lips, is another type of mouth lesion that can occur with Crohn’s.
 These bumps can be painful and can make eating difficult at times.
-Topical steroids may be one form of treatment.
+Topical steroids are a common form of treatment.

-Lip swelling and cracks in the lips or tongue can also appear alongside Crohn’s.
+Lip swelling and cracks in your lips or tongue can also appear alongside Crohn’s.

 Treatment of Crohn’s-related mouth ulcers usually consists of staying on course with your Crohn’s medication and disease management.
-In severe cases, your doctor may prescribe topical steroids and immunosuppressive drugs.
+In severe cases, a doctor may prescribe topical steroids and immunosuppressive drugs.

 Anemia is another possible side effect of Crohn’s disease.

 Anemia is an iron deficiency that lowers your red blood cell count and limits the amount of oxygen carried to your body’s tissues.
-People with Crohn’s disease sometimes develop anemia from blood loss caused by intestinal ulcers.
-It can also be the result of malnutrition due to decreased nutrient absorption.
+People with Crohn’s disease sometimes develop anemia as a result of blood loss caused by intestinal ulcers.
+It can also result from malnutrition due to decreased nutrient absorption.

 Some of the main symptoms of anemia are: